argonautproject/questionnaire/source/pages/adaptive.md

 ###  QuestionnaireResponse and Scoring

 When the adaptive questionnaire is complete, the client processes the QuestionnaireResponse with a contained Questionnaire based on the questions it was returned by the service.
-The client may also create Observation(s) to represent the cumulative or intermediate scores.
+The client may represent the cumulative or intermediate scores as answers within the QuestionnaireResponse or as separate Observations.

 <br />